grantseltzer/golumns/README.md

 # Golumns

-This library provides service handles on services for displaying text output from your Go programs to the console.
+This library provides access to functions for displaying text output from your Go programs to the console in neat columns.
+This takes into account the size of your terminal window.

 ## Example Usage
 ![alt text](http://i.imgur.com/WfnQTUw.png "Example Code")